BloodLordSoth/ecommerce/README.md

 - Learned how to query more than one table at once with JOIN SQL query to send back data from 2 tables to my frontend.

+- Learned how to handle Stripe webhooks upon successful transaction.

 ```

 <br>